 A program may use multiple levels of parallelism, employing MPI to communicate between nodes and OpenMP to utilize multiple processors on each node.

-Note: While many executables will run on both Oakley and Glenn, MPI programs must be built on the system they will run on.
+Note: While many executables will run on any of our clusters, MPI programs must be built on the system they will run on.
 Most scientific programs will run faster if they are built on the system where they’re going to run.

 Script issues in parallel jobs

 In a parallel job your script executes on just the first node assigned to the job, so it’s important to understand how to make your job execute properly in a parallel environment.
 These notes apply to jobs running on multiple nodes.